Information about facilities, thesis submission and extensions, research administration, student services, handbooks and more.

 Prospective graduate research students

-All prospective students should consult the Asia Institute requirements and structure guidelines prior to submitting a proposal.
+All prospective students should consult the Asia Institute requirements and structure guidelines (215kb pdf) prior to submitting a proposal.

 For more information please visit the Faculty of Arts Contact us web page.